-This catalog provides you with a broad range of educational opportunities that include university transfer, health programs, technical education, workforce development, adult enrichment opportunities, and more.
-We have recently added new programs, including mechatronics, industrial technology, and an Aviation Management and Career Pilot program.

-Whether you are pursuing a degree, diploma, certificate, or workforce development credential, our programs have been designed to help you succeed in local career opportunities and the global job market.
+The Academic Catalog provides a roadmap to help you navigate the programs and resources available at the College.
+Inside, you will find a broad range of educational opportunities that include university transfer, health programs, technical training, workforce development, and more.
+Whether you are pursuing a degree, diploma, certificate, or workforce development credential, our programs have been designed to help you succeed in local career opportunities and in the global job market.